q3769/conseq4j/README.md

 already.
 E.g., when the messages are coming in from different message producers and sources, there may be no guarantee of correct ordering in the first place.
 Now the message consumer's job is to detect and make amends when things do go out of order, by using business rules.
 This corrective measure can be much more complicated both in terms of coding and runtime performance.
-E.g. it may help to do a stateful/historical look-up and review of all data related to the incoming event trying to determine if the event is out of order, and take corrective actions per business rules as needed.
+E.g. it may help to do a stateful/historical look-up and review of all data and other events received earlier and are related to the incoming event; try to determine if the incoming event is out of order, and take corrective actions per business rules as needed.
+State Machines can be a useful design in such scenario.
-Sometimes such responsive measures can be achieved by using State Machines.